shylaagrawal/Robot-Tour-Autonomous-Vehicle-Research/README.md

 ```
 ### 4.3.
 Continuous Dynamic Steering
 The core of the Path Pursuit algorithm is the continuous calculation of the Lookahead Point (LP), a target point along the desired path a fixed distance ahead.
 The system then determines the curvature required to steer the robot from its current position to the next point on the Global Path.
 This curvature is mapped directly to the differential velocity of the two drive motors, resulting in smooth, continuous path correction.

-A simple simulation of the Path Pursuit algorithm in context can be found here: https://path-pursuit-sim.w3spaces.com/saved-from-Tryit-2025-12-14.html

 The robot follows a predefined path using a Pure Pursuit controller, which continuously steers toward a nearby “lookahead” point rather than aiming for the final destination directly.
 At each step, the robot estimates its position and heading using wheel encoders, then computes the curvature needed to smoothly approach the lookahead point.
 This curvature is translated into left and right wheel speeds, allowing the robot to follow both straight and curved segments.